We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 For under five euros, a remarkable performance, brother.

-Still, we didn't leave the bottle there.... on the toilet.
-There are far less caustic ways to drown out certain smells.
+We still didn't leave the bottle there... in the toilet.
+There are far less caustic methods to mask certain odors.

-And as for the "Persian Dream"... just save me from the perversion, dear Persian.
+And as for "Persian Dream"... just save me from the perversion, dear Persian.

 Yours faithfully,